 6. Banks are being forced to embrace change

-Deloitte predicts that in 2024, the banking industry will face challenges from a slowing global economy, divergent economic conditions and disruption to their general business models.
+The banking industry is facing challenges from a slowing global economy, divergent economic conditions and disruption to their general business models. evolving financial landscape.
 Traditional banks must adapt amid higher interest rates, stricter regulations, climate change and technological advancements.
-The shocks of 2023 have again forced the banking industry to change to better serve customers and manage risk.
+Banks are now having to invest in robust platforms and adopt open banking requirements to collaborate with third-party providers.
+This shift is essential for improving customer service and engagement, helping banks retain important business customers.

-“Traditional financial institutions have obviously been embracing tech for years, but it’s only in more recent times that it’s really pervaded certain products based upon business demand,” says Joe.
+“Traditional financial institutions have obviously been embracing tech for years, but it’s only in more recent times that it’s really pervaded certain products based upon business demand,” explains Brett.
 “At Octet, we have fundamentally changed the way buyers and sellers engage with each other on one platform — both in a local and international trading context.
 Traditional banks are also starting to invest in robust platforms and adopt open banking requirements to collaborate with third-party providers.”

-Joe says banks are increasingly being forced to improve their customer service and engagement to retain important business customers.
+Brett says banks are increasingly being forced to improve their customer service and engagement to retain important business customers.

 The future of finance